-If you want some of the text on your Packing Slips to stand out more a bit more, whether it's for your customer or your warehouse team, our HTML packing slip editor makes that possible!
+Summary: If you want text on your Packing Slips to stand out a bit more, whether it's for your customer or your warehouse team, our HTML packing slip editor makes that possible!

-*Please note that you must be on a Silver or above plan to customize packing slip templates and basic familiarity with (or willingness to learn) HTML & CSS coding is recommended.
+NOTE: You must be on a Silver-level plan or above to customize packing slip templates.
+We also recommend a basic familiarity with (or willingness to learn) HTML and CSS coding.

-Now, find the text that needs to stand out more.
-It'll be in one of four sections:
+4. Find the text you want to emphasize in one of the four sections:

-- If it's text in the header row of the order items table, then click on the Order Items Header section
+- Order Items Header: Text in the header row of the order items table

-When you've found it, you'll add some "markup" to alter the way text is displayed.
-However, the markup you need to add depends on what you want to do and what markup is already there.
+When you've found it, you'll add some markup code (HTML or CSS) to alter the way text is displayed.
+However, the markup code you need to add depends on what you want to do and what markup is already there.

-For example, near the bottom of the Order Footer there's markup that controls the way the Packing Slip Message displays.
+This markup is located in the Order Footer.
 Here's what the code looks like in our default 8.5"x11" packing slip: